 Even Google, heavily invested in the Democrat party, seems to be leading the way to replace workers with technology.
 Good or bad, it’s happening. but why is that?
 Look at it as a business owner.
 You have workers, and you pay them what they AGREED on.
 But then they form unions and demand more benefits.

 Or look at teenaged interns and externs.
 They treat people with contempt who may help give them a chance to gain work experience.
-So here you are offering an internship, and they go ahead and sue you for such an employment law claim.
+So here you are offering an internship, and they go ahead and sue you for such an employment law claim you can get explained by an expert like Bob Bratt.
 And yes, the new future for America is technology.
 Spending a large part of your life on a perfect college campus now gets you a job as one of the professionally unemployed.

 Kiasaki Said It?